 [see all titles]

 table of contents

 Interview with Mika Rottenberg by Daria de Beauvais.

 96 pages (ill.)

-Julien Fronsacq is a curator at the Palais de Tokyo.
-He curated Dorian Gaudin's solo show.
+Daria de Beauvais is a curator at the Palais de Tokyo.
+She curated Mika Rottenberg's solo show.

-Published on the occasion of Dorian Gaudin's solo exhibition at the Palais de Tokyo, from February to May 2017.
+Published on the occasion of Mika Rottenberg's solo exhibition at the Palais de Tokyo, from June to September 2016.

-Published in cooperation with Les presses du réel, this series of monographic books accompanies the Palais de Tokyo
+Published in cooperation with Les presses du réel, this series of monographic books accompanies the PPalais de Tokyo

 's exhibition program.
 Richly illustrated, with many views of the exhibition, accessible to all, each book will offer the reader an extended experience of the encounter with the artists' work.
 The artists' words will appear alongside original contributions by theoreticians, art critics, and curators, providing the reader with a deeper understanding of each artist's background and of the genesis of their project for the Palais de Tokyo.
 These books will allow the reader to follow the evolution of the artists' reflection on their work.
 Reproductions of artworks, preparatory documents, visual references, and studio views will bear witness to each step in the artist's process and accompany interviews and essays.

-Born 1986 in Paris, Dorian Gaudin lives and works in New York City.
+Born 1976 in Buenos Aires, Mika Rottenberg lives and works in New York.